Updated Today!

 Word 3 Hints:

-1. The word has a pattern of a single consonant followed by a vowel, and this pattern is repeated immediately.
-The last two letters are consonants.
+1. The word has one consonant followed by a vowel, and this pattern is repeated with two different consonants and a second instance of the initial vowel.

 Word 4 Hints: